JeffLoboz/LearnCplusplus/README.md

 ## Statically typed
 - It does not allow the compiler to make assumptions about the type of data.
 - EX: 10 is different from "10" and it must be declared explicitly.
+- These are determined at compile-time, it helps the compiler catch errors and bugs before the execution of the program.

+## Multi-Paradigm programming language
+- C++ supports at least 7 different styles of programming and gives developers the freedom to choose as needed.
+- Unlike Java, you don't need to use objects to solve every task unless necessary.

+## Object-Oriented
+- C++ supports Object-Oriented programming, to provide a clear modular structure for programs.
+- You are able to divide these complex problems into smaller sets by creaing objects.

+## Standard template library (STL)
+- The use of C++ can be further extended using the standard library it contains.
+- These libraries contain efficient algorithms that you can use while coding your own projects.
+- This saves A LOT of programming effort, to remove re-coding simple common things.

+# Why learn C++?
+1. Irreplaceability
+ - With